-Ferraiuoli LLC is one of the leading corporate law firms in Puerto Rico.
-The firm provides value-added comprehensive legal advice to industryleading private and publicly owned companies on corporate, mergers & acquisitions, intellectual property, labour and employment, energy and land use, litigation, tax and other regulatory matters.
+Ferraiuoli LLC is one of the top full-service corporate law firms in Puerto Rico.
+The firm provides comprehensive legal advice to industry-leading private and publicly owned companies on corporate, mergers & acquisitions, intellectual property, labour and employment, energy and land use, litigation, tax and other regulatory matters.

-Ferraiuoli has received international recognition in the legal field by Chambers & Partners, a London-based legal directory firm that publishes, on an annual basis, the leading directories of the legal profession identifying the world's top lawyers and law firms.
-In its 2010-2016 Latin America and Global editions, Chambers ranked Ferraiuoli as a leader in both Corporate and Intellectual Property, and several firm attorneys were named "Leaders in their fields" by the publication.
-Ferraiuoli has been further honoured as one of Puerto Rico's outstanding firms by Chambers & Partners as it was shortlisted as one of the candidates for Puerto Rico's "Law Firm of the Year" for the years 2011-2016.
+Ferraiuoli has received international recognition in the legal field by Chambers & Partners, a London-based legal ranking firm that publishes, on an annual basis, the leading directories of the legal profession identifying the world's top lawyers and law firms.
+In its Latin America and Global editions, Chambers has consistently ranked Ferraiuoli as a leader in Corporate and Commercial practice areas, and several of its experienced corporate attorneys are classed as "Leaders in their Field" by the publication.
+Ferraiuoli has been further honoured as one of Puerto Rico's outstanding firms by Chambers & Partners, having been shortlisted as one of the candidates for Puerto Rico's "Law Firm of the Year" since 2011.